Darcy's law of yield stress fluids on a treelike network: A. Mapping to DP and large- limit

-In this section, we report the behavior of the flow when three channels are open.
 There are three possible configurations for the position of the second excited channel with respect to the ground state and the first one.
 They each lead to a slightly different expression for the pressure $P_2$, but all simplify to $P_2=\epsilon_{\alpha_2}$ in the limit $t \to \infty$.